ethering/basespace-help/_docs/articles/tutorials/using-the-python-run-downloader.md

 hide_welcome_banner: true
 ---

 To download files associated with a BaseSpace Run, use a Python script with the Run ID and your account access token.
-Follow these steps to obtain and use this script.
+This example uses the [BaseSpace Run Downloader](https://da1s119xsxmu0.cloudfront.net/sites/knowledgebase/API/08052014/Script/BaseSpaceRunDownloader_v2.zip) script.

-1. Download the [BaseSpace Run Downloader](https://da1s119xsxmu0.cloudfront.net/sites/knowledgebase/API/08052014/Script/BaseSpaceRunDownloader_v2.zip) and unzip the files to an empty directory. <br />The runfolder downloads to the same directory that the script is executed from.
+1. Download the script and unzip the files to an empty directory. <br />The runfolder downloads to the same directory that the script is executed from.
 Make sure that you have enough space in the directory for the downloaded runs.
-{% callout note, NOTE %}
-The BaseSpace Run Downloader Python Script is a BaseSpace Labs product.
-For inquiries, feedback, or support, contact [basespacelabs@illumina.com](mailto:basespacelabs@illumina.com).{% endcallout %}
 1. Go to [https://developer.basespace.illumina.com/](https://developer.basespace.illumina.com/) and log in.
 2. From the toolbar, select **My Apps**.
 {% screenshot /images/articles/my-apps-link.png %}